Shopify/toxiproxy/README.md

 #### timeout

 Stops all data from getting through, and closes the connection after `timeout`.
-If `timeout` is 0, the connection won't close, and data will be delayed until the toxic is removed.
+If `timeout` is 0, the connection won't close, and data will be dropped until the toxic is removed.

 Attributes: